cap-js/cap-getting-started-tutorial/exercises/02_java_introduction_to_incident_management_application.md

 ![Open Application](./assets/incidents_mgmt_java.png)
 <br/>

-Basic CAP structure containing folder `app`, `db` and `srv` has been created.
+Basic CAP structure containing folder `db` and `srv` has been created.

-For now, the CAP Java application cannot serve any purpose as it has neither defined a domain model not a service interface.
+For now, the CAP Java application cannot serve any purpose as it has neither defined a domain model nor a service interface.
 This will be done in the following steps.

 ***